The Commercial Appeal reported today that the originally intended 2-4% tuition increase could actually spike closer to 8% in Tennessee.

 If your dream involves a college eduction, then college is absolutely worth it.
 The fear of having to take out student loans and pay them back should not withhold you from taking that step.
 Just borrow student loans wisely – don’t take out what you don’t have to.

 If you’re deep in debt because of your student loans and you don’t know how you’re going to get out and live your life, there’s help for you.
-You can file for bankruptcy.
+You can file for bankruptcy with our experienced attorneys.

 You can include your student loans in a chapter 13 bankruptcy.
 This will allow you to either reduce or delay your student loan payments.